Mangarella/BreatheFree/README.md

 # <a name="about_me">About Me</a>

 My name is Michael Mangarella (Mike).
 I'm a chemical engineer and a data scientist.
 I received my PhD in Chemical and Biomolecular Engineering from Georgia Tech in 2015, and spent the last year running a startup to turn gas filtration technology from my dissertation into viable military grade gas filters.
-My passion for data science comes from a minor in quantitative finance, and a couple years developing retail options trading strategies.
-I joined Insight in Fall 2017.
+My passion for data science comes from a minor in quantitative finance, and I joined Insight in Fall 2017.

 ---